Information asymmetry.

 Coaches struggled with roles where they lacked domain expertise.
 They couldn't provide the context clients needed for unfamiliar industries or occupations.

-A year-long rework of Workforce Singapore's career coaching platform — co-created with coaches, powered by AI, and validated through quarterly usability cycles.
+A 12-to-16-month rework of Workforce Singapore's career coaching platform, co-created with coaches, powered by AI, and validated through quarterly usability cycles.

 Career coaches struggled with tedious workflows, information asymmetry, and tools that didn't reflect how they actually worked.
 The platform needed to evolve from a data-entry system into a genuine coaching assistant.